ScriptMang/go_projects/provideTime/readme.md

 Program gives the user the local time.
-However, it first asks for a time format
+However, it first asks for a time format.
 Current formats: EST, PST, or CST.